d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-cnn.md

 1. Define multiple one-dimensional convolution kernels and perform convolution operations separately on the inputs.
 Convolution kernels with different widths may capture local features among different numbers of adjacent tokens.
 1. Perform max-over-time pooling on all the output channels, and then concatenate all the scalar pooling outputs as a vector.
-1. Transform the concatenated vector into the output categories using the fully-connected layer.
+1. Transform the concatenated vector into the output categories using the fully connected layer.
 Dropout can be used for reducing overfitting.

 ![The model architecture of textCNN.](../img/textcnn.svg) :label:`fig_conv1d_textcnn`